thammo4/uvatradier/README.md

 `source venv/bin/activate  # On Windows, use venv\Scripts\activate` <br>
 `pip install -r requirements.txt` <br>

+## Questions?

+Happy to help!
+Feel free to contact Tom by email at qje5vf@virginia.edu. <br>
+Thanks much in advance for your interest in using the package.

 ## License

 `uvatradier` is licensed under the Apache License 2.0